 Honda has accelerated its electrification strategy in Europe, promising to electrify all of its mainstream car line-up by 2022, rather than 2025 as previously announced.

 The Japanese maker plans to launch six electrified cars over the next 36 months in Europe, led by the now hybrid-only Jazz revealed earlier today.
-The CR-V already features a hybrid drivetrain, as does the NSX supercar.
+The Honda CR-V already features a hybrid drivetrain, as does the Honda NSX supercar.
 The Honda e electric small car will also be delivered to customers next year.
-The Civic and HR-V are expected to be the next models to be hybridised.
+The Honda Civic and Honda HR-V are expected to be the next models to be hybridised.